caozidong/Depth-Completion/README.md

 Change the parameters in `params.json`, such as dataset_dir, loss and batch-size.

 - In training, the inputs are RGB images and sampled depth images(RGB and data_fake in `MatterportDataset`), and the training labels are raw depth images(gt_fake in `MatterportDataset`).
+You can train the model with `python3 run.py`.

 - In testing, the inputs are RGB images and raw depth images(RGB and data in `MatterportDataset`), and the ground truth is the mesh_images(gt in `MatterportDataset`).
+You can test the model with `python3 run_eval.py`.

 We trained about 30 epoches to get the final model.